Trade Forex Trading

 MACD Overbought/Oversold Conditions:

-The MACD can be used to identify potential overbought and oversold conditions in price movements.
-These conditions are generated by comparing the distance between the shorter moving average and the longer moving average; if the shorter moving average separates dramatically from the longer moving average it may be an indication that price is over-extending and will soon return to more realistic levels.
+The MACD can be used to identify potential overbought & oversold conditions in price movements.
+These conditions are generated by comparing the distance between the shorter MA and the longer Moving Average: if the shorter Moving Average separates dramatically from the longer MA it might be an indication that price is over-extending and will soon return to more realistic levels.

 Implementation

-The price, periods, and MA type for each of the moving averages (including the Signal line) have been parameterized to allow the user full customization of the MACD indicator.
+The price, periods, & Moving Average type for each of the moving averages (including the Signal line) have been parameterized to allow the user full customization of the MACD indicator.
 The Fast line is plotted as a solid blue line.
 The Signal line is plotted as a solid red line.
 A green Histogram plot that represents the difference between the Fast line and the Signal line has also been included to make identifying their crossover points easier.

 MACD